oracle-livelabs/adb/shared/develop-rag-apps/select-ai-api/select-ai-api.md

     * [account-billing-issues.html](https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u04/b/building_blocks_utilities/o/support-site/account-billing-issues.html)
     * [subscription-login-issues.html](https://objectstorage.us-ashburn-1.oraclecloud.com/n/c4u04/b/building_blocks_utilities/o/support-site/subscription-login-issues.html)

-2. Use the **runsql** action to see each of the chunks and their score.
+2. Use the **runsql** action to see each of the chunks and their similarity (or distance) score.
 Copy the following code and then paste it into your SQL Worksheet.
 Next, click the **Run Statement** icon in the toolbar.

     ```
     <copy>